 Beyond the Kitchen: Coaching & Evaluation Skills for Front Line Staff

-Front line training positions within our program model are not for the faint of heart.
+Culinary training positions within our program model are not for the faint of heart.
 On the surface it is a straightforward role: your goal is to prepare culinary students for the kitchen - how to hold a knife, work on a line, and filet a fish.
 However, this role takes on an entirely new face when your student population is learning how to thrive in a workplace and push past their personal barriers during the program.
 The role quickly overlaps with that of case manager, life skills coach, teacher, and mentor.

 There's a lot more happening in our program's kitchens than meets the eye.
 Our kitchen's main task is to produce meals, but through that we teach timeliness, self confidence, how to persevere through adversity, and most importantly, how to work well with others.
 These are important skills for anyone interested in becoming effective employee and team member.
 Learning these skills for one's self can be difficult; teaching this mix of skills is quite another task.